 The rigors of Association to Advance Collegiate Schools of Business (AACSB) accreditation reporting send many schools of business on a search for a software solution to help them.
 Here, Frederick San Mateo, Senior Business Analyst at Johns Hopkins Carey Business School, and Erin Doolittle, Special Projects Manager at the College of Business & Economics in California State University, Los Angeles, share their experiences in using Faculty Success (formerly Digital Measures) by Watermark for AACSB reporting.

 Based in Baltimore, MD, there are nine divisions within Johns Hopkins University, including the Carey Business School.
 The business school has 88 full-time and 49 part-time faculty, as well as over 2,000 students.
 John Hopkins Carey Business School is in the process of seeking accreditation for the first time from the AACSB, with a site visit from the AACSB scheduled for November of 2016.

 Seeking initial AACSB accreditation was a large undertaking, made even more challenging by an accelerated time frame (15 months) requested by the dean of the Carey Business School.
-In order to meet that timeline, the project began with a comprehensive data entry initiative, in which graduate students entered faculty CV data into Digital Measures and then aimed to validate and fill in missing information.
+In order to meet that timeline, the project began with a comprehensive data entry initiative, in which graduate students entered faculty CV data into Faculty Success (formerly Digital Measures) and then aimed to validate and fill in missing information.